ERISA Reporting and Disclosure

 - Mental Health Parity: ERISA includes rules that demand Group Health Plans to provide mental health and substance abuse benefits on par with medical and surgical benefits.
 This ensures equity and equal access to necessary mental health services for all plan participants[4].

-Association Health Plans (AHPs) and ERISA
+Association Health Plans (AHPs) and ERISA:

 Sources: